Chart Color Schemes

 Batehaven displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-The latest Census evaluation found that dwelling structures in Batehaven consisted of 68.6% houses and 31.4% other dwellings such as semi-detached homes, apartments, and others.
-This compares to Non-Metro NSW's structure of 82.6% houses and 17.4% other dwellings.
-Home ownership in Batehaven was at 40.7%, similar to Non-Metro NSW's level.
-The remaining dwellings were either mortgaged (22.3%) or rented (37.0%).
-The median monthly mortgage repayment in the area was $1,365, lower than Non-Metro NSW's average of $1,733 and significantly below the national average of $1,863.
-The median weekly rent figure in Batehaven was recorded at $320, compared to Non-Metro NSW's $330 and substantially below the national figure of $375.
+Batehaven's dwelling structure, as per the latest Census, consisted of 68.6% houses and 31.4% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Regional NSW's 82.6% houses and 17.4% other dwellings.
+Home ownership in Batehaven was at 40.7%, similar to Regional NSW, with the rest being mortgaged (22.3%) or rented (37.0%).
+The median monthly mortgage repayment was $1,365, below Regional NSW's average of $1,733.
+The median weekly rent figure in Batehaven was $320, compared to Regional NSW's $330.
+Nationally, Batehaven's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing